bootify-io/spring-boot-file-upload-example/README.md

 # Spring Boot File Upload Example

-This is an example project for a file upload in Spring Boot `3.5.3`.
+This is an example project for a file upload in Spring Boot `3.5.4`.
 Manage profiles with a resume in PDF or DOC format in a Thymeleaf frontend.
 Implementation details:

 * Separate table `FileContent` for storing file content
-* The entity `Profile` only contains a JSON object `FileData` with the name and UID of the file
+* The entity `Profile` contains a JSON object `FileData` with the name and UID of the file
 * The `FileDataService` provides utility functions for uploads and downloads
-* The `ConverterConfig` registers a converter for transforming uploads from `MultipartFile` to a `FileData` object
+* The `ConverterConfig` registers a converter for transforming uploads from `MultipartFile` to a `FileData` object transparently
 * The annotation `ValidFileType` ensures the correct file type

 ![File Upload Example](https://s3-eu-central-1.amazonaws.com/bootify-prod/ext/img/templates/fileUploadExample.png)

 This project was created using [Bootify.io](https://bootify.io).
 Choose your preferred frontend and preferences, **create your own database schema including file fields, and get a working Spring Boot application** directly in your browser.

 ## Development